 The Museum also has the bells from the Canaan High School and Canaan Center School, the bench from the Canaan Railroad station, the movie projectors, used in the Town Hall Theatre, a century-old accordion owned by Hiram Blaisdell and a display of science equipment purchased in the 1850s at a cost of $850.00.
 These are only a few of the articles that comprise the Historical Society's outstanding collection of Canaan's memorabilia.

 Today, the Curators help to manage the holdings as well as solicit contributions of new exhibits and funding.

 Be sure to visit the Heritage Link to find many more photos and resources on Canaan's History!

 In 2012 Museum Curator Committee Member, Ann Wadsworth, sat down with Dan Fleetham, long-time Canaan resident, to collect some oral history.
-At the time of the interview, Dan was 100 years old and Canaan's oldest living resident.
+At the time of the interview, Dan was 100 years old and one of Canaan's oldest living residents.
 The following three stories were transcribed for us all to enjoy.
-In addition, sound files of the original interviews may be listened to by clicking on the links.
+In addition, sound files of the original interviews may be listened to by clicking on the audio links.